MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/winrt-com-interop-csharp.md

 In .NET 5 and later, C# desktop application developers can more easily access select WinRT COM interop interfaces.
 These APIs are available in .NET 5 and later by using a [Target Framework Moniker](desktop-to-uwp-enhance.md#net-5-and-later-use-the-target-framework-moniker-option) that targets Windows 10, version 1809 or later.

-Before .NET 5, C# developers could define an interop interface directly in C# with the [ComImport](/dotnet/api/system.runtime.interopservices.comimportattribute) attribute and directly cast a projected class to that interop interface.
+Prior to .NET 5, C# developers could define an interop interface directly in C# with the [ComImport](/dotnet/api/system.runtime.interopservices.comimportattribute) attribute and directly cast a projected class to that interop interface.
 Starting with .NET 5, built-in WinRT projection support has been removed from the C# compiler and .NET runtime.
-While the [ComImport](/dotnet/api/system.runtime.interopservices.comimportattribute) technique still works for **IUnknown**-based interop interfaces, it no longer works for [IInspectable](/windows/win32/api/inspectable/nn-inspectable-iinspectable)-based interfaces which are used for interoperating with WinRT interfaces (see [ComInterfaceType](/dotnet/api/system.runtime.interopservices.cominterfacetype)).
+While the [ComImport](/dotnet/api/system.runtime.interopservices.comimportattribute) technique still works for **IUnknown**-based interop interfaces, it no longer works for [IInspectable](/windows/win32/api/inspectable/nn-inspectable-iinspectable)-based interfaces which are used for interoperating with WinRT interfaces.

-As a replacement, starting with the .NET 5.0.205 SDK and .NET 5.0.302 SDK releases, apps can make use of COM interop class implementations for several WinRT COM interop interfaces as well as [IWindowNative](/windows/windows-app-sdk/api/win32/microsoft.ui.xaml.window/nn-microsoft-ui-xaml-window-iwindownative) and [IInitializeWithWindow](/windows/win32/api/shobjidl_core/nn-shobjidl_core-iinitializewithwindow).
+As a replacement, in .NET 5 and later, apps can make use of COM interop class implementations for several WinRT COM interop interfaces as well as [IWindowNative](/windows/windows-app-sdk/api/win32/microsoft.ui.xaml.window/nn-microsoft-ui-xaml-window-iwindownative) and [IInitializeWithWindow](/windows/win32/api/shobjidl_core/nn-shobjidl_core-iinitializewithwindow).
 This article provides a list of the available class implementations and instructions for using them.

+> [!NOTE]
+> The classes below require the .NET 5.0.205 SDK or later.

 ## Available interop classes